Notify me

 What does “creative watch design” really mean?

-There are plenty of blog posts on “creative watches”, and although some of them show watches that are only slightly novel, most present watches which could equally well be named unusual or unique.
+There are plenty of blog posts on “creative watches”, and although some of them show watches that are only slightly novel, Most current watches which could equally well be named unusual or unique.
 I’m going to look a little deeper into what the concept of creativity really means, including exploring some controversial and little-known perspectives, as I often do on this blog . . .
 I’m a a creative person who likes to explore outside the limits of what is generally accepted, as can be seen by my watches (below).

 This gives you better-informed perspectives when looking at watches which are genuinely creative . . .
-I show you some of my favorite examples of artists collaborations with watchmakers, then of creative watch design, as well as showing you some of my own watches, explaining how and why they relate unusually strongly to creative concepts.
+I show you some of my favourite examples of artists collaborations with watchmakers, then of creative watch design, as well as showing you some of my own watches, explaining how and why they relate unusually strongly to creative concepts.

 Most watches, like most other products, are designed to be slightly different, mostly about fitting in to society and being easily accepted, while being just individual enough that people can say they’re “unique”, without risking being genuinely outstanding.
 This article is about watches which fall outside that range of common acceptability, by and for people who say they want to be unique, and really mean it!